-Employees must, during normal office hours, conduct agency business only at the employee's regular place of business or assigned duty point unless they are on travel status or has received prior written authorization from the administrator of the employing agency.
-An employee's personal residence may not be considered to be that employee's regular place of business or duty point for the purpose of this subsection without the written authorization of the President.
+Employees must, during normal office hours, conduct agency business only at the employee's regular place of business or assigned duty point unless they are on travel status or have received prior written authorization from the administrator of the employing agency.
+An employee's personal residence may not be that employee's regular place of business or duty point for the purpose of this subsection without the written authorization of the President.